-What you need to sell your arts and crafts online: Social Media and Photography
+What you need to sell your arts and crafts online: Social media and photography

 E-commerce for Native American artists & craftspeople webinar series 2022 signature graphic

-Native American, Alaska Native, and Native Hawaiian visual artists and craftspeople face unique challenges with the shift to online sales and continued limits on attendance at local arts and crafts fairs.
-Join us for this free webinar to learn how to develop and expand your e-commerce presence.
+American Indian, Alaska Native, and Native Hawaiian visual artists and craftspeople faced unique challenges with the shift to online sales and limits on attendance at local arts and crafts fairs.

 Although the skilled use of social media can boost sales and enhance visibility and reputation, it remains a topic that has been elusive for many Native American visual artists.
 It also requires artists and craftspeople to learn how to photograph their products and write detailed, attention-getting, descriptions.

-This session will cover:
+This session covered:

 • Various types of social media available today and how they may be used, whether for advertising and promotion or direct sales